The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 It was exhibited in the Basilica of San Sebastiano for four centuries without knowing the creator.

-In 2006, it was rediscovered and attributed to the Baroque sculptor and displayed for the public yet again.
+In 2006, it was rediscovered, attributed to the Baroque sculptor, and displayed to the public.

 Museum of Sarcophagi